fhalde/jsontap/README.md

 Structured, awaitable access to streaming JSON sources.

 Consume fields and array items as they arrive – no need to wait for the full payload.
-Built on top of streaming parsing from [ijson](https://github.com/ICRAR/ijson), you can `await` values or `async for` over arrays as JSON is received incrementally, making it ideal for LLM token streams.
+Built on top of streaming parsing from [ijson](https://github.com/ICRAR/ijson), you can `await` values or `async for` over arrays as the JSON arrives incrementally, making it ideal for LLM token streams.

 ## Why Use jsontap?